ChiWrite-logo

 High School

 Most of the great high schools were boys’ schools – they studied science.
 Most of the girls’ high schools did not study science, maybe domestic science only.
 It gave the impression that boys and men had the intelligence for the sciences that were considered to be ‘tough.’
 All my brothers had the opportunity to study science in high schools and were able to go further to study medicine, chemistry, biology, and engineering.
-From their non-science schools, my sisters went on to study law and accounting.
+From their non-science schools, my sisters went on to study law and accounting - great subjects too, but my point is that their choice was limited to non-science education availble to them..

 Formal education was established by British rulers of Nigeria.
-The first schools for girls were called Domestic Science schools where young women learnt how to become wives of educated men, so having proper high schools without science subjects was a step further.
+The first schools for girls were called Domestic Science schools where young women learnt how to become wives of educated men, so having proper high schools without science subjects was a kind of up-grade from domestic science school of our mothers and grandmothers.
 Science was later introduced to few girls’ schools.
-I initially attended a girls’ high school called Rosary High School, Awgu, where we did some science, but not having a laboratory, we did something called “alternative to practical,” which entailed description of how things were done rather than doing them.
+I initially attended a girls’ high school called Rosary High School, Awgu, where we learnt some science.
+We did not have a science laboratory, so we engaged in something called “alternative to practical,” which entailed the description of how things were done rather than doing them.
 I later transferred to one of the few girls’ schools that taught science.
 At Queen’s School, Enugu, we had proper science laboratories.

 The following are published works in the area of women, masking, literature & theater: